backdrop-contrib/memcache/README.md

 Carefully review your settings.php configuration against the above documentation.
 This error simply does a cache_set followed by a cache_get and confirms that what is written to the cache can then be read back again.
-This test was added in the 7.x-1.1 release.

 The following code is what performs this test -- you can wrap this in a <?php tag and execute as a script with 'drush scr' to perform further debugging.